NexusMutual/docs/docs/protocol/nxm-token/token-model.md

 As members purchase NXM with ETH, the amount of ETH liquidity in the pools will increase.
 If the ETH liquidity is greater than the target liquidity, then ETH will be removed over time–this also happens automatically.
 The system checks if the liquidity in the pools is greater than the target liquidity value at each swap, cover buy and claim payout.

 During periods where members are not redeeming NXM for ETH or contributing ETH in return for NXM, the ratchet mechanism moves the price.
-We’ll review that in the next section.
+We'll review that in the next section.

 ### How the ratchet mechanism works